rohithravi08/MovieDataBaseAPIFramework/README.md

 Cucumber 4.0 and above Java 8.0 and above

 # Usage
+clone the repo and do mvn clean install

-Test Runner file --> To execute an idividual or multiple test scenario, give the specific tag given in the feature files in the tags property features package --> BDD Test cases are stored under feature files StepDefinitions package --> BDD test step implementation are stored under corresponding step definition files
+Test Runner file --> To execute an idividual or multiple test scenario, give the specific tag given in the feature files in the tags property

+features package --> BDD Test cases are stored under feature files

+StepDefinitions package --> BDD test step implementation are stored under corresponding step definition files

 # Execution on Local